When Pogroms Returned to Eastern Europe

 "They dragged the women and children out by their hair"

-Girkin’s group linked up with several hundred local collaborators, who were mostly armed with melee weapons.
-As a first step in taking over the city, the police precinct itself was attacked:
+Then, as a first step in taking over the city, the police precinct itself was attacked:

 The collaborators were armed with weapons from the police arsenal and put to work building barricades, while Girkin’s group moved out to secure the City Council and the local SBU (Security Service of Ukraine) headquarters.
 Later that day they also attacked the police station in neighbouring city of Kramatorsk, though they didn’t have the manpower to leave a garrison there.